teyc/ConsultingKit/Training/Docker-Windows/README.md

       docker run --publish 18081:80 --detach --rm --isolation process --name api.my.local hello-api

 ## Exercise 3, set up an entire set of applications

 ## Exercise 4, edit the website in development mode

+  Development using docker build can be time consuming, since we will have to build a brand new image each time.
+We can share a local directory with a running container so that we can keep updating the project until it works.

+  First we should stop our existing container.

+  List the running processes, find the name of the process we wish to stop

+      docker ps

+  Then kill the process

+      docker stop web.my.local

+  Next start up the container this way

+      docker run -v C:\dev\oss\consultingkit\training\docker-windows\webapp:C:\inetpub\wwwroot --publish 18080:80 --detach --rm --isolation process --name web.my.local hello-web

 # References